 Through positions in health care, business, government service, private practice, the food and food service industries, and educational and community programs, nutrition and food professionals help individuals and the public make better-informed choices about food and nutritional health.

 If you have any additional questions about our degree, please feel free to contact Sean Spellman at email@example.com.

-The Accreditation Council for Education in Nutrition and Dietetics is updating its requirements for becoming a Registered Dietitian Nutritionist.
-Starting in 2024, a master's degree will be required to take the Commission on Dietetic Registration credentialing exam to become a Registered Dietitian Nutritionist.
-As a result, undergraduates applying to begin this major in Fall 2020 will need to obtain a master’s degree to be eligible to take the examination.
+The Accreditation Council for Education in Nutrition and Dietetics has updated its requirements for becoming a Registered Dietitian Nutritionist.
+Starting in 2024, those wishing to become a Registered Dietitian Nutritionist must hold a master's degree in order to take the Commission on Dietetic Registration credentialing exam to become a Registered Dietitian Nutritionist.
 To enable undergraduates to progress smoothly toward Registered Dietitian Nutritionist credentials, our department is developing an option to complete a 5-year combined BS/MS degree.

 The Nutrition and Dietetics Undergraduate Didactic Program in Dietetics (DPD) HONF-RDS is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics (120 South Riverside Plaza, Suite 2190, Chicago, IL 60606, 1-800-877-1600).